 Sam Evans-Brown: [interrupting] Remember that’s the son.

 Annie Ropeik: ...Republicans were on their heels. and were looking at an unfavorable election map in 2008.
-And he had a tough opponent — the state’s still-popular, first-ever, female governor.
+And he had a tough opponent — the state’s, first-ever, female governor.

 Sam Evans-Brown: So, despite being a rising conservative star, despite the name recognition his family enjoys, John E’s re-election was a real question.